U.S. offshore Gulf oil cut 16% as Hurricane Zeta heads toward rigs

-HOUSTON (Reuters) - Oil producers on Monday cut 16% of offshore production and pulled workers off platforms in the U.S. Gulf of Mexico as the 27th named storm of the season strengthened into a hurricane.
+HOUSTON (Reuters) - Oil producers on Monday shut offshore production and pulled workers off platforms in the U.S. Gulf of Mexico as the 27th named storm of the season strengthened into a hurricane and took aim at the U.S. Gulf Coast.

+BP BP.L, Chevron CVX.N and Equinor ASA EQNR.OL evacuated platforms and halted production, spokespeople said, as Zeta steamed toward Mexico's Yucatan Peninsula.
+The hurricane is forecast to sweep across the resort area and churn through Gulf of Mexico oilfields.

+Energy producers shut 16%, or 293,656 barrels per day (bpd) of oil and 6% of natural gas output, or 162.57 million cubic feet per day, the U.S. offshore energy regulator said.

-The storm was 105 miles (170 km) southeast of Cozumel, Mexico, packing maximum sustained winds of 80 miles per hour (130 km per hour) shortly after 2 p.m.
-CDT (1900 GMT).
+Zeta was 90 miles (145 km) southeast of Cozumel, Mexico, packing maximum sustained winds of 80 miles per hour (130 km per hour) at 4 p.m.
+CDT (2100 GMT).
 It could approach the northern Gulf Coast at or near hurricane strength on Wednesday, the U.S. National Hurricane Center said.

-BP and Equinor ASA withdrew workers and shut their offshore production platforms, spokespeople said, as Zeta steamed toward Mexico’s Yucatan Peninsula.
-The hurricane is forecast to sweep across the resort area on Monday and churn through Gulf of Mexico oilfields.

-Energy producers shut 16%, or 293,656 barrels per day (bpd) of oil and 6% of natural gas output, or 162.57 million cubic feet per day by midday on Monday, the U.S. offshore energy regulator said.

-BHP Group Ltd and Chevron Corp began withdrawing staff from their U.S. Gulf of Mexico offshore facilities.
-Royal Dutch Shell paused some drilling and limited non-essential staff movement to its platforms, but had not halted production, it said in a statement.
+BHP Group Ltd BHP.AX also withdrew staff from its U.S. Gulf of Mexico offshore facilities, and Royal Dutch Shell RDSa.L paused drilling and limited staff movement to its platforms.
+Shell has not halted production, it said in a statement.

-Occidental Petroleum Corp., the third-largest producer in the offshore Gulf of Mexico, is implementing storm preparations, according to its website.
+Occidental Petroleum Corp.
+OXY.N, the third-largest producer in the offshore Gulf of Mexico, was taking steps to prepare facilities in the storm's path.

-It has been a challenging year for Gulf of Mexico oil and gas producers, with companies having to withdraw workers and halt output at least six times as storms churned through the Gulf’s offshore production region.
+It has been a challenging year for Gulf of Mexico oil and gas producers, with companies withdrawing workers and halting output at least six times as storms churned through.

 U.S. Gulf of Mexico offshore oil production accounts for about 17% of total U.S. crude oil output and 5% of total U.S. dry natural gas production.